cartheur/ideal/README.md

 ```
 Program.cs ← Uncomment the instructions to instantiate Existence030 or Existence031.
-existence / Existence030 ← The program that implements the algorithm in Tables 3.1 and 3.2.
+existence / Existence030.cs ← The program that implements the algorithm in Tables 3.1 and 3.2.
-existence / Existence031 ← The program that implements the algorithm in Tables 3.1 and 3.3.
+existence / Existence031.cs ← The program that implements the algorithm in Tables 3.1 and 3.3.
-agent / Anticipation ← An anticipation generated by the method computeAnticipations().
+agent / Anticipation.cs ← An anticipation generated by the method computeAnticipations().
-agent / Anticipation030 ← A simple anticipation based on the afforded interactions.
+agent / Anticipation030.cs ← A simple anticipation based on the afforded interactions.
-agent / Anticipation031 ← A more complex anticipation based on weighted composite interactions.
+agent / Anticipation031.cs ← A more complex anticipation based on weighted composite interactions.
-coupling / interaction / Interaction030 ← Now, Interactions can be primitive or composite.
+coupling / interaction / Interaction030.cs ← Now, Interactions can be primitive or composite.
-coupling / interaction / Interaction031 ← Interaction031s have a weight.
+coupling / interaction / Interaction031.cs ← Interaction031s have a weight.
 ```

 For Lesson 3, your programming activities are:

 1. Change Program.cs to instantiate `Existence030` and run it.
 Observe that the trace is similar to that in the next section.
 2. Change `Existence030` to instantiate Environment010 instead of `Environment030` and run it.
 Observe that the modified `Existence030` also learns to get pleased when it implements `Environment010` instead of `Environment030`.
-3. Change `Program.cs` to instantiate `Existence031` and run it.
+3. Change Program.cs to instantiate `Existence031` and run it.
 Observe that it learns to be pleased in `Environment031`.
 4. Change `Existence031` to instantiate `Environment010` and then `Environment030` and run it.
 Observe that the modified `Existence031` also learns to be pleased when it implements `Environment010`, `Environment030`, and `Environment031`.
 Lesson 3 shows that `Existence031` can adapt to three different environments (`Environment010`, `Environment030`, `Environment031`).
 However, `Existence031` will fail in environments that require learning regularities longer than two interaction cycles.
 Future lessons teach to design agents that can learn and exploit arbitrarily long regularities of interaction.

 ## 3.4: Behavioral analysis of a rudimentary constructivist agent

 Table 3.4 shows the trace that you should see in your console if you ran Project 3.
-If you did not run it, you can refer to the pseudocode presented in Tables 3.1 and 3.2 to understand this trace.
+If you did not run it, refer to the pseudocode in Tables 3.1 and 3.2 to understand this trace.

 ```
 Table 3.4: Activity trace of a rudimentary interactionally motivated regulartity learning agent.